Franz Wagner NBA Preview vs. the Celtics

 Franz Wagner Insights vs. the Celtics

-- This season, Wagner has made 7.6 field goals per game, which accounts for 18.4% of his team's total makes.
+- This season, Wagner has made 7.5 shots per game, which accounts for 18.2% of his team's total makes.

-- Wagner is averaging 5.0 three-point field goal attempts per game this season, which is 17.1% of his team's tries from beyond the arc.
+- He's knocked down 1.5 threes per game, or 14.7% of his team's makes from beyond the arc this season.

-- Wagner's opponents, the Celtics, have one of the NBA's slowest tempos with 101.3 possessions per game, while his Magic rank 22nd in possessions per game with 102.9.
+- Wagner's Magic average 102.9 possessions per game, which ranks 24th among NBA teams, while the Celtics are one of the league's slowest with 101.4 possessions per contest.

-- The Celtics allow 108.9 points per game, third-ranked in the league.
+- The Celtics concede 109 points per game, third-ranked in the NBA.

-- Allowing 42.7 rebounds per game, the Celtics are the eighth-ranked squad in the league.
+- Conceding 42.8 rebounds per game, the Celtics are the eighth-ranked team in the league.

-- In terms of assists, the Celtics are third in the league, giving up 23.7 per contest.
+- The Celtics allow 23.8 assists per contest, third-ranked in the league.

-- Conceding 13.7 made 3-pointers per game, the Celtics are the 22nd-ranked team in the NBA.
+- Conceding 13.7 made 3-pointers per game, the Celtics are the 23rd-ranked team in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!